utdata/icj-setting-up/windows-02.md

 These are for the task manager [Gulp](https://gulpjs.com/) and a scaffolding tool [Degit](https://www.npmjs.com/package/degit).

+## Alternate installing of Node

+> Don't do this unless specifically asked.

+* An alternate method to install Node might be to use [NVM for Window](https://danielarancibia.wordpress.com/2017/03/28/install-or-upgrade-nodejs-with-nvm-for-windows/), but I don't know for sure.
+* Yet Another option is to use the Windows package manager [Chocolatey](https://nodejs.org/en/download/package-manager/#windows).)

 ## Python 3

+> Don't do this unless specifically asked.

 If we get into Python scripting, use Miniconda.